entailor/pytailor/docs/tutorials/example05_files.md

 the workflow.

 To send input files into a workflow the following steps are taken:

-    1. Instantiate a FileSet object
+- instantiate a FileSet object
-    2. Upload files to the fileset with an associated tag
+- upload files to the fileset with an associated tag
-    3. Pass the fileset along when instantiating the workflow
+- pass the fileset along when instantiating the workflow
-    4. Tasks will now download files by referencing the file tags.
+- tasks will now download files by referencing the file tags

 The *upload* argument to Task is used to specify files to send back to the fileset after a task has been run. *upload* must be a dict of (tag: val), where val can be:

-    1. one or more query expressions(str and list of str) which is applied to the function output.
+- one or more query expressions(str and list of str) which is applied to the function output.
 The query result is then searched for actual files, these files are then uploaded to storage under the given tag.

-2. one or more glob-style strings (str and list of str) which is applied in the task's working dir.
+- one or more glob-style strings (str and list of str) which is applied in the task's working dir.
 Matching files are uploaded under the given tag.

-File *names* can be accessed with queries: "<% $.files.<tag> %>" which is useful when e.g file name(s) are input to functions.
+File *names* can be accessed with queries: ```"<% $.files.<tag> %>"``` which is useful when e.g file name(s) are input to functions.

 ```python